Creative Automation / Foundation

 01

 Start with this video's job: Crynta builds a GPU-accelerated AI terminal from scratch — explaining the shell/PTY/renderer anatomy, assembling a Rust + Tauri backend with React, TypeScript, and xterm.js on WebGL, then adding an AI agent via the function-calling loop that powers tools like Claude Code — and closes with the production walls like WebGL context pooling.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:27, where the video says: “Then we build one, and by the end we add our own AI agent on top, and talk about what it really takes to make it production ready.
 So first of all, what even is a terminal?
 It...”

 02